thedarkcolour/ExDeorumDocs/docs/kubejs.md

 # KubeJS Support
 Ex Deorum provides some functionality that should make it easier to use KubeJS to customize the machines.
 Here is a list of every function added by Ex Deorum to KubeJS, under the `exdeorum` extension.
+[Types](#types) added by Ex Deorum are listed at the bottom of the page.
-***
+## Functions
-### `removeDefaultSieveRecipes(RecipesEventJS)`
+### `removeDefaultSieveRecipes(event: RecipesEventJS)`
 Removes every sieve recipe added by Ex Deorum.
 Useful if you prefer to write your own sieve drops instead of using the default ones in Ex Deorum.
 ```js
 ServerEvents.recipes((event) => {